qeekuu/qeekuu/README.md

 ###

 <p align="left">
-  My name is Filip and I'm a Computer Science student with a strong interest in software engineering, artificial intelligence, and modern applications — both frontend and backend.
+  I'm a Computer Science student with a strong interest in software engineering, artificial intelligence, and modern applications — both frontend and backend.
 </p>